Brainrotisreal/ElytraMaceSmasher/README.md

 # ElytraMace
-This fork allows the player to use the mace's smash attack while flying with they elytra.
+This fork allows the player to use the mace's smash attack while flying with their elytra.

 ## Disclaimer
 > Before continuing, please understand that this mod **MAY** get you banned from some Minecraft servers, *ESPECIALLY* pvp servers due to unfair advantage (though its very unlikely) But still, ***USE AT YOUR OWN RISK!***